fingon/lsadr/README.md

 - copy dhclient.conf and dhclient-exit-script to /etc

-- put contents of openwrt-startup.sh to /etc/rc.local
+- put contents of openwrt/startup.sh to /etc/rc.local

 - dhclient/dhclient6/radvd scripts should be removed from /etc/init.d (or
   their start from /etc/rc.d)